adamwiggins/yaml_db/README.markdown

 # YamlDb

+## New Repository

+This repo is no longer maintained.
+Community-supported repo at http://github.com/yamldb/yamldb.

 YamlDb is a database-independent format for dumping and restoring data.
 It complements the the database-independent schema format found in db/schema.rb.
 The data is saved into db/data.yml.

 This can be used as a replacement for mysqldump or pg_dump, but only for the databases typically used by Rails apps.
 Users, permissions, schemas, triggers, and other advanced database features are not supported - by design.